socejo/Getting-and-cleaning-dada/codebook.md

 2. There are several variables which name includes the string "mean", however the original project features_info.txt file indicates that _the variables with mean() on its name have the mean value and those with std() have the Standard deviation_ (66 in total).

-### How tidy is tidy data?
+#### How much tidy is tidy?

 Unless you have a complete understanding of the original project, it is hard to decide if some of the provided columns "could" be excluded from the tidy data table.
 For example, you could exclude columns which are the result of some simple calculation on other columns of the same observation...

-Also, should you include a column to be able to later sepparate the origin (test/train) of the observation?
+Also, should you include a column to be able to later separate the origin (test/train) of the observation?
 Due to the type of analysis to perform on this assignment, I decided it was not needed.
 However, someone else could have decided it was needed.

 Does the problem stated on the **Note 1** above is a mistake from the designer of the original project?
 Is it a typo?
 Is it intended that way?
-We do not know, and deppending on the answer this could be some other thing to do to tidy the data, maybe thevariables with the same name have the same value...
-As this was not something requested, neider meaningful  for this assignment it was not analyzed.
+We do not know, and depending on the answer this could be some other thing to do to tidy the data, maybe the variables with the same name have the same value...
+As this was not something requested, neither meaningful for this assignment, it was not analyzed.

 ## Columns included in the tidied data set

 The tidied data set contains the following columns:
 - activity - a descriptive name of the activities performed by the subjects
 - subject - and identification of the subject
 - columns from the original data set, which contain the average for each activity-subject of those columns corresponding to mean or standard deviation measurements (66 in total, 33 for mean and 33 for std).
-All columns names have been appeded with the words "Average of " to document the fact that their value no longer represents the original value.
+All columns names have been appended with the words "Average of " to document the fact that their value no longer represents the original value:
   - tBodyAccMag
   - tGravityAccMag
   - tBodyAccJerkMag